Table of Contents

 5. The culture challenge in a hybrid work environment

-In February 2021, Sunder Pichai, the CEO of tech giant Google, warned that the pandemic could hinder Google's ability to maintain its culture in 2022.
+In February 2021, Sunder Pichai, the CEO of tech giant Google, warned that the pandemic could hinder Google's ability to maintain its culture in the future.
 Google is synonymous with its unique culture, and this matters.
 In surveys, many other company executives also struggle with a coherent plan for their organizational culture.

 The challenge of maintaining a uniform company culture with a dispersed workforce is not trivial.
 To tackle this problem, start with a solid communication plan because employees feel more connected when they feel in the loop.
 Remote work, even when it is part-time, can be isolating.